kasparsj/OSC2DMX/README.md

 # OSC2DMX
 OSC to DMX forwarding with support for Enttec DMX USB Pro, Art-Net and simulator software.

-This is an openFramweworks based project.
+This is an application built using openFramweworks and addons.

 ## Using 3DView simulator software